Summary:

 Your Basic Retirement Plan employee contribution = $50,000 x 5% = $2,500

-Note: This example assumes you are eligible for the 5% employee contribution with 10% U-M contribution.
+Note: This example assumes you are eligible for the 5% employee contribution with 10% U-M contribution and you are younger than age 50.